How to Have a Super Safe Swim Summer

-The challenging thing about water is that it is also very dangerous and for parents can be very scary.
-There are so many heart wrenching deaths a year caused by accidental drownings.
+The challenging thing about water is that it is also very dangerous and for parents, it can be very scary.
+There are so many heart-wrenching deaths a year caused by accidental drownings.
 Several years ago, when I was pregnant, we were visiting a friend and she got an unexpected call.
 A neighbor had called asking for emergency babysitting, one of their 7 had fallen into the pool and he was drowning.
 She rushed over as they rushed the little boy to the emergency room.
 He passed away at the hospital.
 These stories I am sure are all too common.
-I grew up on swim team and loving the water but now as a parent, I am nervous of the strength water can have and how quickly something can happen.
+I grew up on the swim team and loved the water but now as a parent, I am nervous about the strength water can have and how quickly something can happen.

 Know the Facts

 Drowning is the #1 cause of accidental death in the US for children under the age of 5.
 More specifically, 2 year old males between 4pm-6pm on Saturdays.Jan Emler